This post may contain affiliate links. Please read our disclosure policy.

-This Sauteed Asparagus Recipe with Chickpea Miso Butter Sauce is umami magic at its BEST!
+This Sauteed Asparagus with miso butter is umami magic at its BEST!
 Caramelized brown butter miso sauce with perfectly tender and crisp asparagus…5 ingredients, out of the world delicious.
 So good that your friends will think it’s a special delivery from Momofuku!

 Using frozen asparagus?
 You will love my frozen asparagus in air fryer recipe.
 They are buttery delicious!

-Sauteed Asparagus Recipe with Brown Butter (Chickpea) Miso Sauce
+Sauteed Asparagus Recipe with Brown Butter Miso Sauce

 Before you think this is a fancy asparagus recipe, let me tell you it’s not!
 Cooking with miso paste, in this case with chickpea made miso paste (product link in the recipe), is super common in Asian and Japanese cooking.
 There are loads of sauteed and roasted asparagus recipes on the internet so if you are wondering what else is out there with new exciting ideas and flavors to enjoy asparagus, this is it! 😀